mtygesen/aau-report-template/README.md

-# aau-report-template
+# AAU Rport Template
-Report template for aau
+Report Template for AAU in LaTeX